Directory of members

 In 2011 he was selected by SC-CC’s StorySave program to be the elder whose voice was preserved.
 His 3-CD album “Lorne Brown: a Link in the Chain” was released in Yellowknife May, 2011 and is available through StorySave.

 With a special – some would say passionate - interest in Canadiana, Lorne has developed programs featuring traditional Canadian folksongs, Canadian folktales, and historical stories.

 In his free time, he contemplates such questions as why his wild oats have turned into shredded wheat.

 "He transported the audience to an Ireland free of conflicts, petty squabbles or war, an Ireland populated instead by gods, beautiful maidens, and wise and noble kings.
 It was saddening to leave Brown's idyllic story-world."
-Ron Nurwisah, BC writer
+Ron Nurwisah, Long-time online journalist.

 "Lorne Brown works his strange magic."
 Toronto Star